 The Family Support Center is happy to offer FREE 24/7 crisis nursery care for any child ages 0-11 in three locations in the Salt Lake Valley (see scheduled closures below).
 Parents who are stressed, need a break, have an emergency arise, or have no one else to help take care of their children can leave their children safely in our care for up to 72 hours at a time at no charge.
 Please call one of our crisis nurseries to schedule an appointment.
 The numbers for specific locations are listed below and our 24/7 crisis nursery number is 801-967-4259.

 You must call to reserve a space for your child before every crisis nursery visit.

-You must also fill out paperwork before your child's first visit.
+You will need to fill out paperwork before your child's first visit.
 Please plan to arrive at least 40 minutes before their first scheduled drop-off time to fill out paperwork on-site.
-Thank you!

 We have crisis nurseries in Sugar House, Midvale, and West Valley.